TomiyokaTanaka/growtopia_cracked/readme.md

 ```
 ## 1.Overview

-In this turtorial we will try to break the validator as shown in [Why?
+In this tutorial we will try to break the validator as shown in [Why?
 Section](#why) using [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering) techniques
 with the [ghidra framework][ghidra_link]